gsern1/TWEB-GitHubExplorer-Heroku-Deploy/README.md

 ### branch gh-pages : Landing Page

+The gh-pages branch of this repository contains the landing page of the github explorer web app.

 The landing page is made available using GitHub Pages an can be accessed at the following URL:

 https://gsern1.github.io/TWEB-GitHubExplorer-Heroku-Deploy/